 Designed with foodies in mind, the Capital One Savor Cash Rewards card comes with a generous earning rate on both dining and grocery store purchases – making it a great choice whether you prefer dining out or eating in.
 Plus, it comes with one of the highest rates of cash back on entertainment purchases, including a generous 8% on Vivid Seats ticket purchases.

 On the downside, it comes with a high annual fee – putting it out of reach for some spenders.
 You’ll have to spend a decent amount on eating out each year to offset the cost with other benefits.

 Here we cover:

 The Capital One Savor card comes with a generous earning rate – especially if you spend a big portion of your budget on dining and entertainment.
-Cardholders earn 8 percent cash back on tickets purchased through Vivid Seats, 4 percent on dining, entertainment and popular streaming services purchases, 3 percent on grocery store purchases (excluding superstores like Walmart® and Target®) and 1 percent on other purchases.
+Cardholders earn 8% cash back on tickets purchased through Vivid Seats, 4% on dining, entertainment and popular streaming services purchases, 3% on grocery store purchases (excluding superstores like Walmart® and Target®) and 1% on other purchases.
 This is one of the best rates available among rewards cards on both dining and entertainment purchases.

 What counts as “entertainment” on the Savor card?

 This card’s dining and grocery store bonus categories are pretty clear-cut, but at a glance the “entertainment” category may seem a bit unclear.
 Luckily, Capital One spells out clearly what counts as an entertainment purchase for the Savor card, defining it as any of the following purchases: